vsbron/react2024-apple-website/README.md

 ## Details

+- App is written as React ASP with TypeScript;
 - Styles are handled via Tailwind CSS;
 - Animations are handled via GSAP;
 - 3D animations are handled by Three.js;